PedroDaim/Churn_Analysis_Classification_Model/readme.md

 **Handling Missing Values:** Implement a strategy to address any missing data points.
 This may involve imputation techniques (e.g., mean, median, mode, or more sophisticated methods) or judicious removal of records/features.

-**Encoding Categorical Variables:** Convert non-numerical categorical features (e.g., 'Gender', 'Contract Type', 'Payment Method') into a numerical format that machine learning algorithms can process.
+**Encoding Categorical Variables:** Convert non-numerical categorical features (e.g., 'Income',) into a numerical format that machine learning algorithms can process.
 Common techniques include One-Hot Encoding or Label Encoding.

 **Feature Scaling:** Standardize or normalize numerical features to ensure that all features contribute equally to the model, preventing features with larger scales from dominating the learning process.